Asif Iqbal (Guantanamo detainee): US Court cases

 While still in detention, the Tipton Three had filed habeas corpus petitions, which were consolidated under Rasul v.
 Bush (2004).
 All the detainees had been prevented from seeing or contacting legal counsel and challenging their detention before a tribunal, under habeas corpus.
 Two other major cases of habeas corpus petitions were consolidated under Rasul v.
 Bush, including Habib v.
 Bush and Al-Odah v.
 United States.
 In a landmark decision by the United States Supreme Court, made in June 2004 after their release, it determined that detainees were covered by the jurisdiction of US courts and had constitutional rights, including the right to counsel and to habeas corpus.
 Following that, the United States Department of Defense (DOD) devised the Combatant Status Review Tribunal (CSRT) to evaluate whether detainees qualified as enemy combatants, and military commissions to try charges against them.
 CSRTs were held beginning in 2004.

 After their release, in 2004, Rasul v.
 Rumsfeld, the plaintiffs and former detainees Shafiq Rasul, Asif Iqbal, Ruhal Ahmed, and Jamal Al-Harith, sued former Secretary of Defense Donald Rumsfeld in the United States District Court for the District of Columbia.
 They charge that Secretary Rumsfeld and the military chain of command permitted illegal interrogation tactics to be used against them.
 The plaintiffs each sought compensatory damages for torture and arbitrary detention while being held at Guantánamo.

 Some aspects of the case were dismissed at the District Court level.
 The Appeals Court overturned the lower court ruling on coverage of religious protections.
 In 2008, the United States Supreme Court granted certiorari, vacated the judgment, and remanded the case to the Court of Appeals, based on the intervening Boumediene v.
 Bush (2008).
 In that case, it had ruled that detainees and foreign nationals had the habeas corpus right to bring suit in federal courts.

 On 24 April 2009, the Court of Appeals dismissed the Rasul v.
 Rumsfeld case again, on the grounds of "limited immunity" of government officials.
 It ruled that the courts at the time of the alleged abuses had not yet clearly established legal prohibitions against the torture and religious abuses suffered by the detainees.
 On 14 December 2009, the US Supreme Court declined to accept the case for hearing.

 Representation in media

 The film, The Road to Guantánamo (2006) is a docu-drama by the director Michael Winterbottom based on their accounts of their capture, interrogations and detention.
 It uses both actors and interviews with the former detainees.

 Formerly secret Joint Task Force Guantanamo assessment

 On 25 April 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

-His three-page Joint Task Force Guantanamo assessment was drafted on 28 October 2003.
+The three-page Joint Task Force Guantanamo assessment was drafted on 28 October 2003.

 It was signed by camp commandant Major General Geoffrey D. Miller.
 He recommended continued detention by the Department of Defense.

 Historian Andy Worthington, author of The Guantanamo Files, called Iqbal's assessment "extremely dubious".
+He pointed out the following inconsistencies.